Information for approved training providers

 The online system is directly linked to the Government’s licensing database and records details of all students who successfully complete a course in RSA or RCG.

 Students who successfully complete their RSA or RCG course in NSW have to apply for a photo competency card by producing a certificate and appropriate identification and having their photograph taken at a participating Australia Post outlet.
 The photo competency card replaces paper-based RSA and RCG certificates.
-See the Student page for details on different certification types.

 What do RTOs need to do?